HeardLibrary/digital-scholarship/lod/index.md

 Linked Data is a graph-based data representation that enables sharing and linking data among providers.
 Linked Open Data makes those data freely available.

-At Vanderbilt, the [Digital Scholarship and Scholarly Communications Office](https://www.library.vanderbilt.edu/scholarly/) sponsors a Linked Data Working Group that explores issues related to Linked Data.
+At Vanderbilt, the [Digital Scholarship and Communications Office](https://www.library.vanderbilt.edu/scholarly/) is sponsoring a Wikidata working group in the fall of 2019.
+This group will be concerned with Linked Data issues as well as broader topics related to Wikidata and Wikibase (the software that underlies Wikidata).

 [Beginner's lesson on graphs, URIs, and triples](../lod/graphs/)